Code-Institute-Submissions/in-moment/readme.md

   - The project implements **Stripe Payments** to allow users to process payments over the platform.
 - [Heroku](https://www.heroku.com/)
   - The project has been deployed to the **Heroku** platform that provides automatic deploys, as well as a Postgres database.

+## Testing

+This project does not include testing automation as most of the business logic is just data handling that is automatically performed by the django framework.
+Automating user actions and UI is better to be handled with the visual cues of a real human therefore all testing has been performed in the Manual Testing.

+## Deployment

+The project has been deployed to Heroku using Github In order to make it work the following environment variables must be defined:

+- SECRET_KEY
+- STRIPE_PUBLIC_KEY
+- STRIPE_SECRET
+- DATABASE_URL
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY